Ade Juwita: Career

 Ade started gaining recognition in 1991 when she acted as Juwita, a sissy character, in Lenong Rumpi, a sitcom movie which led to her being known as Ade Juwita.
 In the same year, she also appeared in Catatan Si Emon, romantic comedy movie.
 She continued her acting in Lenong Rumpi 2 as sequel of the previous film in 1992.
 On 2013, she returned acting as Juwita on Dendam Arwah Rel Bintaro, a horror comedy movie.
 She was also act as one of the ghost who speak with Betawi accent and keeps seduce passing people in Si Manis Jembatan Ancol, horror comedy television series on 1993 with Debby Sahertian, Harry De Fretes and Robby Tumewu.

 Death

 Ade, suffering from gastritis and a swollen lymph node in her neck, returned to Sorong from Jakarta in May 2015.
 She had decided to stop working in Jakarta due to less work available in there and the potential work in Raja Ampat which near to Sorong.
-After spending one week hospitalized in Pertamina Sorong Hospital, followed by one week in Kasih Herlina Hospital, and then three weeks in Regional Hospital Sorong, she was died on 6 November 2015 and was buried on Public Cemetery Rufei in 9 November 2015.
+After spending one week hospitalized in Pertamina Sorong Hospital, followed by one week in Kasih Herlina Hospital, and then three weeks in Regional Hospital Sorong, she was died on 6 November 2015 and was buried on Public Cemetery Rufei on 9 November 2015.